-It was thought that it was possible to study the dynamics of a wormhole, through which a qubit can pass, by simulating the SYK model of $N$ Majorana fermions.
-It was suggested that realizing the holographic SYK model on the Google Sycamore chip might open a window to an understanding of the quantum gravity of holographic traversable wormholes.
+Researchers decided to test their hypothesis of many-body teleportation - the dynamics of a traversable wormhole through which a qubit can pass - by simulating the SYK model of $N$ Majorana fermions on a Google quantum device.
+It was suggested that realizing the holographic SYK model on the Google Sycamore chip might open a window to understanding the quantum gravity of holographic traversable wormholes.

-The SYK models of a quantum many-body system simulate the scrambling-unscrambling method.
-According to the holographic principle, systems that are not gravitational but are entangled will exhibit properties that are identical to quantum gravity.
-Hence, reasoned the team of researchers, an experiment implementing the entanglement of qubits can be performed in the laboratory to test theories of quantum gravity.
-This experiment consists of two entangled systems of $n$ qubits, on the right and $n$ qubits on the left.
-In this protocol obviously, the dynamics of the system are chaotic (quantum mechanically) and is described by the SYK model.

-One inserts a qubit (the message) on the left side of the system ($L$ subsystem), and it evolves in time.
-The qubit is entangled with one of the qubits on the $L$ subsystem.
-It means that the qubit begins to spread among the $n$ qubits (a small number of qubits) on the left side, and in all parts of the subsystem.
-After a certain time, the qubit is entangled with the qubits of the $L$ subsystem.
-But then the qubit suddenly reappears, is unscrambled, and recoheres on the other side, the right side ($R$), very far from the $L$ side, where it was scrambled.

-There is something that caused the original qubit, which entered on the far-left side, to suddenly be focused on the far-right side at a future time, even though it was completely mixed up on the left side.

-It is bizarre from the quantum mechanical point of view, says the team of researchers, but what makes things less weird is that it may be explained or interpreted using the paradigm of quantum gravity and the holographic principle: a traversable wormhole protocol is equivalent to the above quantum information protocol \cite{Brown}.

-We start from two separated black holes, the so-called scramblers.
-The teleported signal reappears on the right side when the two black holes are connected by a wormhole.
-In the quantum system, we speak of the method of scrambling-unscrambling.
-But with respect to a wormhole, the above mechanism is called \emph{teleportation-by-size}, a protocol of quantum teleportation through the wormhole, i.e., information transmission is dependent on operator-size growth.

-So, argues the team of researchers, if we imagine that the two sides of the system represent two sides of the eternal black holes ($L$ and $R$) that are connected by a wormhole, then the explanation for the phenomenon is \emph{simpler}.
-A teleported message is sent through an emergent wormhole: it is injected into $L$ and arrives at $R$ later due to a coupling operator \cite{Brown}.